collin80/M2RET/README.md

 You will need the following to be able to compile the run this project:

 - [Arduino IDE](https://www.arduino.cc/en/Main/Software) 1.5.4 or higher (tested all of the way up to 1.6.12)
+- [M2 Board Files] (https://github.com/macchina/arduino-boards-sam) - Needed to define the pins for various hardware
 - [due_can](https://github.com/collin80/due_can) - Object oriented canbus library for Arduino Due compatible boards.
 - [due_wire](https://github.com/collin80/due_wire) - An alternative I2C library for Due with DMA support.
-- [Arduino_Due_SD_HSCMI](https://github.com/collin80/Arduino_Due_SD_HSCMI) - SD card support library
+- [Arduino_Due_SD_HSCMI](https://github.com/macchina/Arduino_Due_SD_HSMCI) - SD card support library
 - [SD_HSCMI](https://github.com/collin80/SD_HSCMI) - Another SD support library
-- [LIN](https://github.com/collin80/LIN) - Support for the dual LIN ports on the M2
+- [LIN](https://github.com/macchina/LIN) - Support for the dual LIN ports on the M2
-- [SamNonDuePin](https://github.com/collin80/SamNonDuePin) - Allows access to pins not mapped on standard Arduino Due boards
 - [SW_CAN](https://github.com/collin80/SW_CAN) - Single wire CAN support for M2 board

-Note, the last five libraries are all copied from https://github.com/macchina/m2-libraries but have been modified.
-You will need the versions found above in order to compile the M2RET firmware yourself.

 All libraries belong in %USERPROFILE%\Documents\Arduino\libraries (Windows) or ~/Arduino/libraries (Linux/Mac).
 You will need to remove -master or any other postfixes.
 Your library folders should be named as above.